-Cook County / and Cities of Ad el, Cecil, Lenox, and Sparks 2020 Comprehensive Plan Adopted 4/6/2020 Policy 3.2.
+Cook County and Cities of Ad el, Cecil, Lenox, and Sparks 2020 Comprehensive Plan Draft 12/4/2019 Policy 3.2.
 Participate in the Georgia Initiatives for Community Housing as applicable.
 Policy 3.3.
 Encourage the location of support businesses such as quality grocery stores and other businesses supporting a neighborhood to attract quality housing.
 Policy 3.4.
 Pursue CHIP, CDBG, and other grant programs for housing.
-Need #4. lacks a strategy to address the issues and needs of a homeless population.
-As of fall 2019 9, 20 students in the Cook County school system are listed as homeless.
+Need #4.
+Cook County lacks a strategy to address the issues and needs of a homeless population AS OF IAIT 2018 0, 20 students in the Cook County school system are listed as homeless.
 Policy 4.1.
 Continue to support the House of Grace, rehabilitation center and homeless shelter in Cook County.
 Policy 4.2.
 Coordinate with faith-based and non-profit organizations to develop and maintain new and existing programs which target the needs of the homeless community.
 Need #5.
-Projects for reareas are lac einvestment and redevelopment of declining residential and commercial king.
-Policy 5.1.
+Projects for re investment and redevelopment of declining residential and commercial ineed #5. areas are lack Policy 5.1.
 Inventory areas that are on the decline and in need of redevelopment and reinvestment.
 Policy 5.2.
 Actively pursue grants and funding sources for the redevelopment of declining neighborhoods.
 Policy 5.3.
 Consider the applicability of Tax Allocation Districts for larger areas that are in decline.
 Policy 5.4.
 Annually review and apply for a Community Development Block Grant for applicable redevelopment projects and programs throughout the County.
 Need #6.
-There is a lac k of public housing in Adel.
+There is a lack of public housing in Adel.
 Policy 6.1.
 Rehabilitate existing public housing and add more units.
 Policy 6.2.
 Encourage partnerships for the Low Income Tax Credit (LITC) program.
 Policy 6.3.
 Take advantage of the multi-county Community Housing Development Organization (CHDO) for funding.
 Need #7.
-Paving and d rainage is still needed in some mobile home parks and in other areas.
+Paving and dr ainage is still needed in some mobile home parks and in other areas.
 Policy 7.1.
 Pursue funding opportunities for paving and drainage in areas of need.
 Policy 7.2.
 Consider participation in the Georgia Transportation Infrastructure Bank (GTIB) program.
-Need #8. ed for affordable multi-family housing that is senior-focused and targets low- income indivi duals (at or below 60% of the Area Median Income).
+Need #8. income individuals (at or below 60% of the Area Median Income).
 Policy 8.1.
 Encourage the development of multi-family housing for low-income individuals with a focus on the needs of seniors.